pydio/pydio-doc-howto/cells_proxy_nginx.md

 * **External URL**: is the url used to access Cells from outside (in this case, the reverse proxy).

+> Make sure to have the **external URL** set to the URL that you use to access with your reverse proxy.

 ### Basic NGINX reverse proxy configuration

 To have the latest nginx version follow the official nginx documentation (https://nginx.org/en/linux_packages.html).